 Learn standard procedures listed here for staying safe in your residence and while traveling on campus.

 Review the 2008 Stanford Security Report and procedures listed below to understand steps to take in the event of an emergency.

-Contact your Housing Front Desk, Housing Supervisor, or Regional Housing Manager if you have questions about your safety on campus.
+Contact your Housing Front Desk or Housing Building Manager if you have questions about your safety on campus.